kelvinlegacy/mission23_wiki/Home.md

-# That bump right there Christians!!!

-That bump we felt during the 15:00 EDT hour on August 21, 2023...
-That was Him...
-Please hear what I got to say, I didn't know the bump was even coming until He did it...
-Don't be stupid.
-[Here's the audio file](https://github.com/Mission23/Mission23/blob/master/Warning-to-Christians-with-bump-from-God.m4a).
-I'm working on something quickly for audio/video other than YouTube.

-****

 **Quick Links:** [The Massacre at Mount Calvary Baptist Church](https://github.com/Mission23/Mission23/wiki/The-Massacre-at-Mount-Calvary-Baptist-Church) - [The Creator](https://github.com/Mission23/Mission23/wiki/The-Creator) - [The Servants of the Creator](https://github.com/Mission23/Mission23/wiki/The-Servants-of-the-Creator) - [The Great Storm](https://github.com/Mission23/Mission23/wiki/The-Great-Storm) - [#Mission23](https://github.com/Mission23/Mission23/wiki/Mission-23)

 # Welcome to SotC.wiki